TakingFire/SpinStatus/Protocol.md

 ### Event Object

 Every message sent by the server follows this format.\
-`type` indicates the event that was triggered, which may or may not contain a relevent `status` object.
+`type` indicates the event that was triggered, which may or may not contain a relevant `status` object.
 (More information below)

 ```js
   {